ribtoks/code-jamming/_posts/2018-06-09-deploy-to-macos.md

 Also `otool -l` is pretty useful command to learn how does your application starts anyway.
 How does it know it's depedencies and so on (yes, they are all just listed in your app).

-So obviously your user's computer probably will not have same path as the one on your computer so you have to change it.
+So your user's computer probably will not have same path as the one on your computer so you have to change it.
 Remember bundle structure couple of passages above?
 All the libraries should live in `Frameworks/` directory so your application `@rpath` will point to `Frameworks/` and will be able to start using the libraries that come along.

-In order to change `@rpath` (and other sections) you need `install_name_tool` utility (also comes with XCode) so in the end your app's `LC_RPATH` will point to `@executable_path/../Frameworks/` (where `@executable_path` is another magic variable with self-descriptive name).
+In order to change `@rpath` (and other sections) you need `install_name_tool` utility (also comes with XCode) so in the end your app's `@rpath` will have at least one entry of `@executable_path/../Frameworks/` (where `@executable_path` is another magic variable with self-descriptive name).

 ### Qt world